RMS Saxonia (1899): Design

 Saxonia was steam-powered, with her two propellers powered by quadruple expansion engines, and had a service speed of 15 kn.
 She had a long, black hull, a low, well-balanced superstructure, and four masts.
-Saxonia and Ivernia both had a single funnel which was 106 feet (32.3 m) tall, probably the tallest funnel ever installed on a passenger ship.
 Saxonia had a large cargo capacity, so much so that her passenger accommodations were smaller than most people expected for a liner of her size.
 Her four masts were intended to allow effective handling of larger amounts of cargo than was customary on a liner.

 Constructed at the John Brown & Company shipyard at Clydebank, Scotland, Saxonia was launched on 16 December 1899.
 She completed fitting out in mid-May 1900.

 Operational history

 Early history

 Saxonia departed Liverpool on her maiden voyage on 22 May 1900, bound for Boston, Massachusetts.
 She operated on the Liverpool–Boston route until 1909, when she shifted on an alternating basis between Boston and New York, and between Liverpool and the Adriatic ports of Fiume and Trieste.